Yoark/VG-NSL_ext/README.md

 We replicate major results from [Visually Grounded Neural Syntax Acquisition](https://ttic.uchicago.edu/~freda/paper/shi2019visually.pdf), and did some extensions to it, please find details in `.pdf` file The code is adapted from [VG-NSL](https://github.com/ExplorerFreda/VGNSL)

-**If you have any question, please contact Zijao at yoark.yang@gmail.com**
+**If you have any question, please contact Zijao at yoark.yang@gmail.com** **Also, if anyone's visiting this page, and want to know more, I will add more description after finals for the semester, cheers!**